andrewk17/web-chat-bot/README.md

 * The UI/UX scales down nicely for pleasant mobile experience as well as desktop experience.
 I took inspiration from the iPhone messaging app for design cues.

 Do you think that this is a good onboarding experience?
 Why or why not?
 * Not really.
 When I'm inputting large amount of data, I want to see everything I have already put in and am going to need to put in on one page.
 With the chat, I have no idea how many questions are left.
 I have to query the chat bot to see what I wrote previously instead of just scrolling up.
-With this interface, it also looks annoying to go back and edit an answer.
+With this interface, it is difficult to go back and edit an answer.